FACTBOX-What's at stake for Britain's economy in election?

 Johnson would gradually increase the threshold at which workers pay social security contributions.
 He has also ruled out increasing income tax and Value-Added Tax.
 Corbyn has said Labour's spending increases will be funded largely by higher taxes for companies and people in the top income bracket.

-Labour's left-wing leadership wants to put the state back at the centre of Britain's economy.
-Plans to nationalise power networks, water, rail and postal companies expanded last month to include the fixed-line network of telecoms group BT to give free broadband to everyone.
+Labour's left-wing leadership wants to put the state back at the center of Britain's economy.
+Plans to nationalize power networks, water, rail and postal companies expanded last month to include the fixed-line network of telecoms group BT to give free broadband to everyone.

 Labour says workers in large companies will get a 10% stake via Inclusive Ownership Funds which would share profits with staff and pump money into government apprentice schemes.
-Johnson favours free market policies but he has proposed new state aid rules, changing state purchasing policies and reforming farming so public bodies buy more British goods.
+Johnson favors free-market policies but he has proposed new state aid rules, changing state purchasing policies and reforming farming so public bodies buy more British goods.

 Labour has promised a "huge roll-out of individual and collective rights" to give more power to unions.
 BREXIT